The Checkered Demon: Publication history

 Checkered Demon stories were collected in the book The Collected Checkered Demon: Volume One, published by Last Gasp in 1998.
 He also frequently appears in The Art of S. Clay Wilson, published by Ten Speed Press.

 He appears as a signature on the cover of Wilson's Grimm (Cottage Classics, 1999).

 Characterization

 A portly, shirtless being generally seen wearing checkered pants, the Demon emerged from Wilson's experience of watching Federico Fellini's 1965 film Juliet of the Spirits while on LSD.
 The Checkered Demon's gap-toothed grin was inspired by Mad magazine's mascot Alfred E. Neuman.
-It is also rumored that Wilson's inspiration for the Checkered Demon was artist and friend Alfredo Arreguin.

 The Checkered Demon is frequently called upon to kill the various demented bikers, pirates, and rapists who populate Wilson's universe.
 The Demon is unbeatable in combat, but prefers to copulate with rapacious women—such as Star-Eyed Stella, Ruby the Dyke, or Lady Coozette—or to sit around drinking Tree Frog beer.
 He has no concern for human life.

 Although the Demon is generally shown as having red skin and black and white checkered pants in color illustrations, Wilson has claimed that the character can actually make himself any color.
 He generally turns green on Saint Patrick's Day.